 Who else is loving the navy blue rage?!
 I know I am!
 And Peacoat from Country Chic Paint is just the perfect blue!

 We found this dresser with quite a few chips on the drawer fronts and wanted to add some texture to help cover up the imperfections.

-I centered the stencil on the drawer and taped it down, then used a flat edged tool (an old credit card would work great too!) to spread the texture powder all over the stencil.
+I laid the stencil down and used a flat-edged tool (an old credit card would work great too!) to spread the texture powder all over the stencil.